 Proposal: Add a NOTE in 38.300 to clarify that the gNB may keep mission critical UEs in RRC_CONNECTED based on the 5QI value of the QoS flow:

+NOTE: The gNB may decide, based on the mission critical 5QI value(s) or other QoS parameters of the QoS flow(s) (as specified in TS 23.501 clause 5.7.4) to not release a mission critical UE to ensure that packet loss and delay requirements are met (as specified in TS 22.179 clause 6.15.3).
+When there is congestion the gNB may decide to release a mission critical UE to RRC_INACTIVE to ensure continuation of multicast reception.

 A CR is provided for discussion and agreement [8].
 In case a CR is agreed for Rel-17 for unicast, then the last sentence about reception of multicast in RRC_INACTIVE should be removed, i.e. that sentence is only applicable in Rel-18.